embermap/emberconf2020-tailwind-css-best-practices/README.md

 How to think about abstracting + sharing?
 Might reach for @apply.

-Problem is you still have to duplicate html structure.
-Need a wrapper + child.
-Other problme is you have to go to css file and break html-first workflow.
+Problem is, you still have to duplicate html structure.
+You need a wrapper + a child.
+Another problem is that you have to go to the css file and break html-first workflow.

 Instead, use components.